• Countries

 Preferred Topics

-In the first meetings, the focus is on topics related to the personalities of the speakers: background, education, residence, etc. In addition, topics relating to family and (last but not least) work can be touched upon.
-All of these will help you better understand your potential partner.
+During initial meetings, the focus is on topics related to the personal backgrounds of the speakers, such as origin, education, residence, etc. Additionally, topics related to family and (lastly) work may be touched upon.
+All of this helps to better understand the potential partner.

-In future meetings, polite questions about family are also welcome - they demonstrate the interest of the speakers in each other.
+In subsequent meetings, polite questions about family are also welcomed, as they demonstrate the speakers...

 Taboo Topics

-Extremely personal topics can be classified as taboo topics.
-Although interest in the family is encouraged, detailed questions about family relationships and the health of particular family members are among the topics to be avoided.
-Discussions about family affairs should be very general.
+Strictly personal topics can be considered taboo.
+While showing interest in the family during a conversation is generally encouraged, detailed questions about family relationships or the health of specific family members should be avoided.
+Discussions about family matters should remain very general.

 Personal Space

-The distance between comfortable conversations in Israel is shorter than, for example, in Central and Northern Europe.
-They can stand really quite close to each other during a conversation.
-It is important not to try to increase this distance by, for example, stepping back, as this will be perceived as unfriendly behavior.
+The comfortable distance for communication in Israel is shorter than, for example, in Central and Northern European countries.
+People may stand quite close to each other during conversations.
+It's important not to try to increase this distance by, for example, stepping back, as this may be perceived as unfriendly behavior.

 Communication Specifics